imanesidki/Cub3D/README.md

 # Cub3D
-Fake 3D game inspired by Wolfenstein3D, the game is not complete due to lack of time.
+Fake 3D game inspired by Wolfenstein3D using raycasting.
 This project is part of 1337 (42 Network) common core cursus.

 ## Building the game
 You simply need a C compiler available on your machine to compile the source code.